Skip to Content

 Here are some quiet time toys and activities we love:

 Make sure your child knows where to find their favorites, but switch things up every so often to keep the space engaging as well.
-Try to keep loud, high-energy toys out of reach to encourage the relaxing atmosphere.

 Make sure that you are within earshot of your child’s room, or that you have a visual/audio monitor nearby during quiet time.
-While the goal is for this to be a calm and soothing time, remember that your child is still awake and active.

 For safety purposes, they should not be completely unattended and left fully to their own devices.
 It’s best to check in periodically, even by peeking at the monitor or listening at the door.